Crowndev/bitcore-crown/auxpow.md

 e8 af 7d a1 95 65 85 46 34 81 f9 df 2b 71 3c 4a d7 1e 4c 81 71 95 80 13 9f ee 96 85 87 7d 75 cd
 ```

-The bitmask is 0 (binary number 00000000000, meaning all are "right"), so the corresponding merkle tree is:
+The bitmask for this coinbase transaction merkle branch is 0 (binary number 00000000000, meaning all are "right"), so the corresponding merkle tree is:

 ```
            -